hryow/SCUMarketplace/README.md

 ## Setup

-1. To install the dependencies, run `npm install`.
+1. To install the dependencies, run `npm install` in the Frontend folder and run `npm install` in the Server folder.
-2. To start the application, run `npm run dev` in the Frontend folder and run `npm start` in the Server folder.
+2. To start the application, run `npm run dev` in the Frontend folder and run `npm start` in the Server folder (use two terminals).
 - Currently, the server is configured to run on port 8080.
 Please make sure that there are no conflicting processes running on that port number.

 ## Testing